OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * Use a mentor or supervisor to alert the employee when his/her behavior is becoming unprofessional or inappropriate
 * Assign a supervisor, manager, or mentor to answer the employee's questions
 * Restructure job to include only essential functions during times of stress
-* Refer to counseling, employee assistance programs (EAP)
+* Refer to counseling and/or employee assistance programs (EAP)
 * Provide backup coverage for when the employee needs to take breaks
 * Allow flexible work environment:
-* Flexible scheduling
+* Allow Flexible scheduling:
  * Modified break schedule
  * Leave for counseling
  * Work from home/Flexi-place

 #### **Panic Attacks:**

-* Allow the employee to take a break and go to a place where s/he feels comfortable to use relaxation techniques or contact a support person
+* Allow the employee to take a break and go to a place where she/he feels comfortable to use relaxation techniques or contact a support person
 * Identify and remove environmental triggers such as particular smells or noises
 * Allow the presence of a support animal